 - The Elite plan needs to be contacted for pricing, allows for unlimited managed ad spend, and provides onboarding and weekly office services

-Also, to make things even easier to view, I’ve put this information into a chart for you and have even included a comparison of ToneDen’s plans against the best alternative which is to do it yourself (more on that later in this article).
+To make things even easier to view, I’ve put this information into a chart for you and have even included a comparison of ToneDen’s plans against the best alternative which is to do it yourself (more on that later in this article).

 |Plan||Price||Branding||Ad Budget Limit||Web Pages|